m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 Each one of these bogus queries will generate a new race, and eventually the attacker will win one of those races for an A record query.

-Of course, the attacker doesn’t actually want to own 1.google.com, they want to own all of google.com.
+Of course, the attacker doesn't actually want to own 1.google.com, they want to own all of google.com.

 The trick here is that instead of responding with just A records in the bogus replies, the attacker can also respond with NS records, for the entire zone of google.com, essentially making them the SOA for all of Google.